 - EKG changes

-- Diabetes history
+- Diabetes history or kidney disease

 - Uncontrolled hypertension or renal disease